coenm/RepoM/tests/RepoM.Plugin.Misc.Tests/Configuration/VerifiedDocs1/DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionSonarCloudSetFavoriteV1.verified.md

-﻿TODO
+﻿Action to mark a repository as favorite within SonarCloud.

 Action specific properties:

-- `project`: The SonarCloud Project id. (required, evaluated, string)
+- `project`: The SonarCloud project key. (required, evaluated, string)